bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/README.md

    </details>

-3. In *PowerBI Desktop*, create your report and save it.
-You can also publish your report to PowerBI Server or to the PowerBI service if you wish to share it with others in your organization, by clicking on the **Publish** button in the top menu bar.
+3. In *Power BI Desktop*, create your report and save it.
+You can also publish your report to Power BI Server or to Power BI Online if you wish to share it with others in your organization, by clicking on the **Publish** button in the top menu bar.

-You can learn more about using PowerBI here - <https://docs.microsoft.com/power-bi>
+You can learn more about using Power BI here - <https://docs.microsoft.com/power-bi>